ChristofSchwarz/qs-mash-jwtlogin/README.md

 ## Security Concerns

 This solution is based on Json Web Tokens which have been issued without a ValidTo-date and will be presented in the http-header as bearer token.
 The bearer token is stored encrypted and only the user can decrypt the token with his password.
 There is no server authority checking the validity of the "local users", it works due to the fact that the issuer of the token has the private key of the  same certificate used at the virtual proxy (bearer authentication).
 Everything hereby is __client-side logic__ and this "mashup" could even be hosted outside the Qlik Sense server.
-That's why we needed to set up another virtual proxy ("a" in above example) which accepts anonymous users, so everyone can least get to the /a/extensions/login/login.html page.
+That's why we needed to set up another virtual proxy ("extern" in above example) which accepts anonymous users, so everyone can least get to the /extern/extensions/login/login.html page.
 (In theory he/she could also go to /a/hub or /a/qmc but would not have any further options there being anonymous).

 ### How I protected the login information
  - userid names are one-way hashed